 What does bleeding a radiator mean?

-Bleeding a radiator means to release air which has built up inside the radiator and is currently stopping it from getting warm.
+Bleeding a radiator means releasing air that has built up inside the radiator and is currently stopping it from getting warm.
 If you have an old central heating system, you may need a new boiler, but check if this helps first.

 When the water heats up inside your central heating system, air bubbles naturally build up.
 If too much air gets trapped inside your radiators, they may stop heating up properly, as air doesn’t conduct heat as well as water.